jed/authom/README.md

 - authom uses native node.js conventions such as EventEmitters and objects, while everyauth uses promises and a chaining config API.
 This is of course subjective, but the authom API aims to be closer to the APIs of node.js itself.

-- authom works with node.js v0.6. (this was not true of everyauth at the time this library was written)

 API
 ---